 Award recipient will be notified by: end of December, 2022

-The CanFASD Sterling Clarren Research Award has been named in honour of Dr. Sterling Clarren to recognize his pioneering contribution and leadership in the field of Fetal Alcohol Spectrum Disorder (FASD).
-The award is presented annually to a Canadian Early Career Researcher or student in recognition of a completed study that has made a substantial contribution to the FASD field.
-Preference will be given to work conducted in one of Canada FASD Research Network’s (CanFASD) member provinces/territories (BC, Alberta, Saskatchewan, Manitoba, New Brunswick, NWT, Nunavut, and Yukon).
-However, Canadian researchers conducting work in other jurisdictions may also apply.
-Projects must also include a knowledge translation component.
-Applications may be submitted by:
+The Canada FASD Research Network (CanFASD) Sterling Clarren Research Award has been named in honour of Dr. Sterling Clarren to recognize his pioneering contribution and leadership in the field of Fetal Alcohol Spectrum Disorder (FASD).
+The award is presented annually to a Canadian graduate student or early career researcher in recognition of a study that has made a substantial contribution to the FASD field.
+Projects may be conducted using a range of methodologies and paradigms, including but not limited to qualitative, quantitative, mixed methods, community-based, and other approaches.

-The following criteria will be considered in the review of all Research Award applications:
+The following criteria will be considered in the review of all research award applications:

 - Quality of Writing: uses clear, coherent, and concise language

 - Research Activity: applicant demonstrates involvement in research activity and knowledge dissemination, through peer-reviewed publications and/or presentations, and involvement in the research community

 - References: provided by current or recent academic supervisors and/or a community partner or stakeholder who played a significant role in the project

 - Innovation: study is novel or unique, significantly advances the field, and inspires future research

 - Project Impacts: project is relevant to the CanFASD mandate in that it integrates FASD research, practice, and policy, and has clear impacts on the lives of people with FASD, their families, and/or communities